tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 accurate reflections of the true events that person experienced not withstanding memory alteration or erasure.

+**Vicissitude**: <u>You may not obtain Vicissitude Modifications of any kind in game during your first 60 days of Play, even from yourself.
-**Vicissitude**: Up to 7 + Medicine Dots worth of the Vicissitude Modifications Merit can be granted by users of the Discipline.
+This is to fix severe metagaming, apologies to earnest Players.</u> Up to 7 + Medicine Dots worth of the Vicissitude Modifications Merit can be granted by users of the Discipline.
 The modifications mentioned in that Merit are not the only ones possible.
 PCs do not start with this extra knowledge not found under the Merit; it must be gained through experimentation or granted to you by Elders in the know.
 See the House Rules stand-alone document entitled "Vicissitude